Strongly correlated physics in organic open-shell quantum systems: Microscopic mechanism

 The many-body mechanism behind the splitting of the SOMO is common to both the pentadienyl and benzyl radicals.
 However, its consequences on electron transport are dramatically different.
-In order to understand why, it is necessary to combine the insights from DFT with the knowledge about the spatial and energy structure of the self-energy.
+To understand why, we combine the insights from DFT and the knowledge of the spatial and energy structure of the self-energy as follows.

-In pentadienyl, the SOMO is delocalized throughout the molecular backbone, and its large projection on the p$_z$ LOs of the anchoring groups (see Fig.\ref{fig:radicals_SOMO}(a)) ensures a substantial overlap with the states in the metallic electrodes.
-Hence, there is a transmission channel across the junction through the SOMO.
-The pole of the self-energy results in a zero of the corresponding Green's function.
-The suppression of the Green's function hinders electron transport at that energy and is at the origin of the transmission node~\cite{valliNL18,valliPRB100}.
-In contrast, in the benzyl radical, the SOMO has negligible projection on the amino groups (see Fig.\ref{fig:radicals_SOMO}(d)) and transport is dominated by transmission channels involving the frontier MOs.
-Therefore, the splitting of the Fano resonance weakly affects those channels, and does not prevent the off-resonance transmission of electrons across the junction.
+In pentadienyl, the SOMO is delocalized throughout the molecular backbone, and its large projection on the p$_z$ LOs of the amino anchoring groups, see Fig.~\ref{fig:radicals_SOMO}(a), ensures a substantial overlap with the states in the metallic electrodes and establishes a transmission channel across the junction through the SOMO.
+However, the pole of the self-energy results in a zero of the Green's function. which hinders electron transport at that energy and is at the origin of the transmission node~\cite{valliNL18,valliPRB100}.
+In contrast, in the benzyl radical, the SOMO has negligible projection on the amino anchoring groups, see Fig.\ref{fig:radicals_SOMO}(d), and transport is dominated by transmission channels involving the frontier MOs.
+Therefore, the splitting of the Fano resonance weakly affects those channels and does not hinder off-resonant transmission of electrons across the junction.

-The above picture can be essentially reproduced within the following tight-binding (TB) three-orbital model, which is schematically represented in Fig.~\ref{fig:model}(a).
-Let us consider three orbitals ($\ell$, $c$, $r$) that can be interpreted as the amino groups, left ($\ell$) and right ($r$), and the central molecule ($c$).
+The above picture can be reproduced within a minimal tight-binding (TB) model, which is schematically represented in Fig.~\ref{fig:model}(a).
+Let us consider three AOs ($\ell$, $c$, $r$) that can be interpreted as the C-p$_z$ orbitals, whereas the anchoring groups are absorbed in an effective description of the reservoirs.
 The Hamiltonian in such a basis reads

-The hybridization to the electrodes is mediated by the external ($\ell$, $r$) orbitals and, for the sake of this discussion, it is assumed to be energy-independent:
+The hybridization to the electrodes is mediated by the external orbitals ($\ell$, $r$) which bond to the anchoring groups, and for the sake of this discussion, it is assumed to be energy-independent: